 Modify the Name and Save your changes.

-A Few Event Custom Attributes Generally Not Part of a Rules Structure
+Note: A Few Event Custom Attributes Are Generally Not Part of a Rules Structure

-There are a small number of event custom attributes that are related to published calendars that generally should not be part of your rules structure.
+A small number of event custom attributes related to published calendars should not be part of your rules structure.
 Generally, when people drive their calendars with an initial question, they will require a response from all requestors and schedulers to the calendar question.
 Since that question is required, all of the additional event custom attributes revealed based on the initial rule will also be required.
 The event custom attributes that should be attached to your event types and not attached to your event rules include:

-Now that you have your initial question created, you need to attach it to all of your event types (except your academic event types like Section and Exam).
+Now that you have your initial question created, you need to attach it to all of your event types (except for academic event types like Section and Exam).

 - Navigate to System Settings → Master Definitions → Event Types → List.
 Toggle the view to List View.